Software Guard Extensions

 SGX involves encryption by the CPU of a portion of memory (the enclave).
-Data and code originating in the enclave are decrypted on the fly within the CPU, protecting them from being examined or read by other code, including code running at higher privilege levels such the operating system and any underlying hypervisors.
+Data and code originating in the enclave are decrypted on the fly within the CPU, protecting them from being examined or read by other code, including code running at higher privilege levels such as the operating system and any underlying hypervisors.
 While this can mitigate many kinds of attacks, it does not protect against side-channel attacks.

-A pivot by Intel in 2021 resulted in the deprecation of SGX from the 11th and 12th generation Intel Core Processors, but development continues on Intel Xeon for cloud and enterprise use.
+A pivot by Intel in 2021 resulted in the deprecation of SGX from the 11th and 12th generation Intel Core processors, but development continues on Intel Xeon for cloud and enterprise use.

 Details

 SGX was first introduced in 2015 with the sixth generation Intel Core microprocessors based on the Skylake microarchitecture.

 Support for SGX in the CPU is indicated in CPUID "Structured Extended feature Leaf", EBX bit 02, but its availability to applications requires BIOS/UEFI support and opt-in enabling which is not reflected in CPUID bits.
 This complicates the feature detection logic for applications.

 Emulation of SGX was added to an experimental version of the QEMU system emulator in 2014.
 In 2015, researchers at the Georgia Institute of Technology released an open-source simulator named "OpenSGX".

 One example of SGX used in security was a demo application from wolfSSL using it for cryptography algorithms.

 Intel Goldmont Plus (Gemini Lake) microarchitecture also contains support for Intel SGX.